 The Reconstruction of Rotterdam Revised

 This year we commemorate that eighty years ago the reconstruction of Rotterdam started.
 On May 14, 1940, much of the city was destroyed by the German bombardment and subsequent fire.
 Just four days later, on May 18, city architect W.G.
 Witteveen was commissioned to make a plan for the rebuilding.
 The ultimate Basic Plan for Reconstruction, drawn by Witteveen’s successor Cornelis van Traa, was not aproved by the city council until 1946.
+As a result of that Plan, the street map of the city center was drastically changed in many places.

 As I searched through my Rotterdam archive, I came across a thirty-year-old brochure, published in 1990 to celebrate fifty years of reconstruction.
 On its front page is a nice print of the Basic Plan, sparking post-war optimism to the max.